-From my perspective, as Greg Downey tweeted in from Australia, there did seem to be a bit of victimology, with both those who claim scientific approaches and those who claim more interpretive approaches feeling marginalized.
-However, at least from audience comments, it would seem those claiming scientific approaches point to marginalization, but then say their marginalization is greater–that while no one would shut down humanistic approaches in anthropology, people more actively shut down quantitative approaches.
+From my perspective, as Greg Downey tweeted in from Australia, there was a bit of victimology on both sides.
+Both those who claim scientific approaches and those who claim more interpretive approaches felt marginalized.
+However, at least from audience comments, those claiming scientific approaches point to marginalization and then say their marginalization is greater.
+The claim is that while no one would shut down humanistic approaches in anthropology, people more actively shut down quantitative approaches.

-As people were saying such things, my mind raced back to that truly terrible 10 December 2010 piece from Nicholas Wade, and this quote: “‘I really don’t see how or why anthropology should entail humanities,’ said Frank Marlowe, president-elect of the Evolutionary Anthropology Society.”
-Many of us were about to lose our minds that morning, when Daniel Lende came to the rescue with a dose of humor: “Take that, you fluff heads!
+As people were saying such things, my mind raced back to that truly terrible 10 December 2010 article from Nicholas Wade.
+Check this quote: “‘I really don’t see how or why anthropology should entail humanities,’ said Frank Marlowe, president-elect of the Evolutionary Anthropology Society.”
+Many anthropologists were about to lose our minds that morning, when Daniel Lende came to the rescue with a dose of humor.
+“Take that, you fluff heads!
 I’m still getting in my swings while I’ve got the media’s eye.
 If I swing hard enough, I might even knock you out of the AAA!”

 But however much I disliked that quote and that moment, we do have to remember it came from Nicholas Wade.
-In the panel, Daniel Segal called Nicholas Wade for what he is: a pseudo-science journalist, who will call anything “science” as long as it validates his race-as-genetic interpretations, and will condemn as “interpretivist” anything that points out how race is a social classification scheme.
-That “race is not an accurate or productive way to describe human biological variation” (Edgar and Hunley 2009:2) has been more than validated by the AJPA issue on Race Reconciled, but Wade pays no attention to this scientific research.
+In the panel, Daniel Segal called Nicholas Wade for what he is.
+Wade is a pseudo-science journalist, who will call anything “science” as long as it validates his race-as-genetic interpretations.
+Wade will condemn as “interpretivist” anything that points out how race is a social classification scheme.
+That “race is not an accurate or productive way to describe human biological variation” (Edgar and Hunley 2009:2) has been more than validated by the AJPA issue on Race Reconciled.
+But Nicholas Wade pays no attention to this scientific research.

-Daniel Segal had perhaps the most provocative comments, but I’m going to go out on a provocative limb and argue that anthropology can actually rally around an agenda contained in his commentary:
+Daniel Segal had perhaps the most provocative comments.
+I’m going to go out on a provocative limb and argue that anthropology can actually rally around an agenda for science in anthropology contained in his commentary.

 First, anthropology must stop cavorting with the “false friends” of science.
 I’m not sure what I would do if I were in the same room as Nicholas Wade, but it may be time to ask for a voluntary ban on further communication with Wade.
 He is anti-anthropology and anti-science, as his reporting must always fit his genetics-driven agenda.

 Second, anthropology must embrace and defend a wider berth for science.
-Segal noted that the response to stickers saying “evolution is a theory” should not be to repeatedly bash people over the head with expert evolutionary fact (an arrogant approach that does not seem to budge any of the percentages of people accepting evolutionary ideas), but to embrace our work as generating and investigating theories, such as the “theory of gravity.”
+Segal noted that the response to stickers saying “evolution is a theory” should not be to repeatedly bash people over the head with expert evolutionary fact.
+This is an arrogant approach that does not seem to budge any of the percentages of people accepting evolutionary ideas.
+Instead we should embrace our work as generating and investigating theories, such as the “theory of gravity.”
 We do not condone the stickers because they unfairly single out evolution-as-theory.
 This approach is really not so different than what Benjamin Z. Freed does in the article Re-reading Root-Bernstein and McEachron in Cobb County, Georgia.